Sirtuins, Transgenic Mice, Gender Differences, and Lifespan: Unraveling the Complexities of Longevity

 Metabolic Regulation:

-Sirtuins regulate key metabolic pathways, including those related to energy production and storage, influencing overall health and longevity.
+Sirtuins regulate key metabolic pathways, influencing energy production and storage, which are essential for health and longevity.

 Inflammation:

-Sirtuins help regulate inflammation, a process associated with aging and chronic diseases, contributing to healthier aging and reduced risk of age-related conditions.
+By regulating inflammation—a process associated with aging and chronic diseases—sirtuins contribute to healthier aging and reduced risk of age-related conditions.

 Transgenic Mice as a Research Tool